ivorocha90/bitbucket-codeinsights-reporter/messages/bcr.codeinsights.report.md

 # summary

-Takes the static code analysis results of the SFCA plugin and uploads them to a givem commit in Bitbucket, providing code reviewers additional insights into the code being reviewed.
+Takes the static code analysis results of SFCA plugin and uploads them to a givem commit in Bitbucket, providing code reviewers additional insights into the code being reviewed.

 # description